 How to Increase Your Fluid Intake

 Your body requires an adequate amount of fluids to function properly.
 It helps regulate body temperature, aids digestion, flushes out toxins, relieves fatigue and works as a good lubricator of joints, tissues and organs.
+So, the primary focus should be on increasing fluid intake.

 It is generally recommended to drink at least eight to 10 glasses of fluids a day, but individual fluid requirements may vary from person to person.
 Plus, you may need to drink more fluids to replenish your body after exercising or engaging in other activity that makes you sweat and depletes fluid from your body.